Rings and Witches

 You know, the one my dad bought her.
 Now it’s mine.

 Charlotte Roth took a memoir workshop for posterity five years ago and fell in love with the craft.
-Her essay, “Can You Go Home Again?” was published this summer in the new anthology The Boom Project.
-Charlotte’s inspiration comes from life growing up in southeastern Kentucky, her strong-willed mother, African violets, and an old ash tree.
-She currently resides with her husband, Todd, and two spoiled Havanese in Louisville, Kentucky, but loves to get back to the mountains when she can.
+Her essay, “Can You Go Home Again?” appears in the anthology, The Boom Project.
+Charlotte’s inspiration comes from life growing up in southeastern Kentucky, her strong-willed mother, and African violets.
+She currently resides with her husband and two spoiled Havanese in Louisville, Kentucky, but loves to get back to the mountains when she can.
+Follow her on Twitter, @croth502, and on Instagram, @croth502.